-- in January 2014, acquired financing due to issuance of bonds under the EMTN programme in the amount of EUR 500 million, - in February 2014, acquired financing due to Cross Currency Repo transactions in the amount of CHF 50 million, - in April 2014, acquired long-term financing from Nordea Bank AB (publ) in the amount of approx. PLN 14 billion as a result of acquisition of the Nordea Group entities, - in May and November 2014, rolled forward short-term bonds with a current maturity of three months in the amount of PLN 700 million and issued additional PLN 50 million of these securities, - transferred a part of the Bank's profit for 2013 to own funds.
+- in January 2014, acquired financing due to issuance of bonds under the EMTN programme in the amount of EUR 500 million, - in February 2014, acquired financing due to Cross Currency Repo transactions in the amount of CHF 50 million. - in April 2014, acquired long-term financing from Nordea Bank AB (publ) in the amount of approx. PLN 14 billion as a result of acquisition of the Nordea Group entities, - in May and November 2014, rolled forward short-term bonds with a maturity of three months in the amount of PLN 700 million and issued additional PLN 50 million of these securities, - transferred a part of the Bank's profit for 2013 to own funds.

-In 2014, the Bank acquired Nordea Bank Polska SA, Nordea Finance Polska SA, Nordea Polska Towarzystwo Ubezpieczeń na Życie SA, and the corporate loan portfolio serviced directly by the seller - the Scandinavian financial group Nordea.
-The above mentioned transactions had no impact on the change in the risks identified in the business of PKO Bank Polski SA or Nordea Bank Polska SA.
+In 2014, the Bank acquired Nordea Bank Polska SA, Nordea Finance Polska, Nordea Polska TUnŻ, and the corporate loan portfolio serviced directly by the seller - the Scandinavian financial Group Nordea.
+The above mentioned transactions had no impact on the change in the risks identified in the business of PKO Bank Polski SA.

-In October 2014, PKO Bank Polski SA obtained the Polish Financial Supervision Authority's consent to introduce a significant expansion of the Advanced Measurement Approach (AMA) used for calculating the own funds requirement in respect of operating risk, by including in this approach an additional part of the operations which resulted from the merger with Nordea Bank Polska SA.
+In October 2014, PKO Bank Polski SA obtained the Polish Financial Supervision Authority's consent to introduce a significant expansion of the Advanced Measurement Approach (AMA) used for calculating the own funds requirement in respect of operating risk, by including in said approach an additional part of the operations which resulted from the merger with Nordea Bank Polska SA.

-In the 4th quarter of 2014, the legal merger took place, which ended the stage of formal integration of the aforementioned companies acquired by the Bank.
+In the fourth quarter of 2014, the legal merger with Nordea Bank Polska SA took place, which ended the stage of formal integration of the aforementioned companies acquired by the Bank.
 The operating merger is scheduled for the first half of 2015.

-6.1.1 Credit risk
+5.2.1 Credit risk